ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/managers_guide.md

 * Your testing should be more extensive on the most important or complex parts of the code.
 However, ideally you would test every single function.
 * Tests should account for realistic cases, which might include missing data, zeroes, infinities, negative numbers, wrong data types, and invalid inputs.
 * Reviewers should sign-off that there is enough testing to assure that the code is working as expected.
-* Each time you identify an error in the code,you should add a test to assure that the error does not reoccur.
+* Each time you identify an error in the code, you should add a test to assure that the error does not reoccur.

 ### What happens when the analysis fails to run?